dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Domri's Nodorog<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1abe58d8-67d1-4719-8e84-27747dea3506.jpg?1584832471|https://scryfall.com/card/rna/272/domris-nodorog?utm_source=api>`
    Trample

    When Domri's Nodorog enters the battlefield, you may search your library and/or graveyard for a card named Domri, City Smasher, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`The Haunt of Hightower<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/61a908e8-6952-46c0-94ec-3962b7a4caef.jpg?1572828437|https://scryfall.com/card/rna/273/the-haunt-of-hightower?utm_source=api>`